-LEVEL 3 CLINICAL OBJECTIVES: (Based on the TBON DECs)
+LEVEL 2 CLINICAL OBJECTIVES: (Based on the TBON DECs)

-During the clinical course, the competent vocational nursing student progresses to proficient graduate vocational nurse through the following:
+During the clinical course, the novice vocational nursing student progress to competent nurse through the following:

 I. Member of the Profession

 The student vocational nurse who exhibits behaviors that reflect commitment to the growth and development of the role and function of nursing consistent with state and national regulations and with ethical and professional standards; aspires to improve the discipline of nursing and its contribution to society; and values self-assessment, self-care, and the need for lifelong learning.